12 Best Places To Visit In Portugal

 An iconic landmark of Portugal, it is believed to have been used as a reference point for boats entering the River Douro.
 It is a magnificent elongated darkish granite church with intricate facades, built on high terrain immediately north of Porto’s old center.

-The tower rises to a height of 75 m of architectural excellence and is accessed by 225 granite steps.
+The tower rises to a height of 75 m and is of architectural excellence, accessed by 225 granite steps.

 Divided as a national monument in 1910, the church to which it is attached is the tallest church tower in Portugal.